-As a consequence, the Agency's priorities in 2019 will be similar to those in the previous years.
+Overall, the Agency's priorities in 2019 are similar to those in the previous years.
 This includes tasks related to the completion of the Internal Energy Market, such as support and monitoring of the implementation of the adopted Network Codes and Guidelines, infrastructure-related issues (tasks linked to the TYNDPs and PCIs, including cross-border cost allocation decisions) and the identification of any remaining barriers to competition, both at wholesale and retail level.
 The implementation of the wholesale energy market-monitoring framework established by REMIT will remain a major priority and a key challenge.